dirvine/data_chain/docs/data_blocks.md

 A mechanism to lock data descriptors in containers that may be held on a decentralised network.
 Such structures are cryptographically secured in lock step using a consensus of cryptographic signatures.
 These signatures are of a certain size GROUP_SIZE (e.g. 12 nodes) with a QUORUM (e.g. 7 nodes) required to be considered valid (much like N of P sharing).
 In a decentralised network that has secured groups,these signatures are those closest to the holder of a `DataChain`.
 The `DataChain` will have a majority of existing group members if it is republished prior to more than GROUP_SIZE - QUORUM nodes changing.
 In this situation, there is a strong cryptographic proof of the data validity.

 When a `DataChain` starts, the first item is a `link`.
 This is a block that uses the identity of a close group on the network.
 This `link` has an associated proof that is the `PublicKey` and a corresponding signature for each node.
 The `Signature` is the signed `link` block.
 On each `churn` event a new link is created and again signed by all members of the close_group.
+This link is the nodes close group as known by all members of that close_group.
+The link is the hash of that close_group.

 Data block entries are signed by an ever changing majority of pre-existing nodes.
 As the chain grows, this rolling majority of different signatories can be cryptographically confirmed (via `links`).
 This process continues to the very top of the chain which will contain entries signed by the majority of the current close group of nodes.
 This current group of nodes can cryptographically validate the entire chain and every data element referred to within it in reverse order.